Noreen Renier: ESP Medium, Missing Person Psychic Detective, & Author

-Noreen Renier: Entering 2014 this Orlando actress from TV's Psychic Detectives continues to host ESP workshops and provide entertainment as a guest speaker.
-Yet while she claims paranormal foresight and visions as a missing person police medium.
-She's now been caught faking police hiring's and describing non-existent case events.
-In April 2014 she's even posted on her web site bogus university teaching appointments and uses bogus faculty titles.
-Even a federal judge ruled she misled his court and isn't credible.
+In 2014 Noreen Renier the Orlando actress from TV's Psychic Detectives continues to host ESP workshops and provide entertainment as a guest speaker.
+Yet while she claims paranormal foresight and visions as a missing person police medium, she has recently been caught faking police hiring's and describing non-existent case events.
+In April 2014 she's even posted on her web site bogus university teaching appointments and faculty titles.
+A federal judge has also ruled she misled his court and isn't credible.
 This web site is a public warning and news center.
-We showcase 5 recent federal court judgments against Noreen Renier with background on her increasingly bold and apparently delusional charades at 77-years old.
+We showcase five federal court judgments against Noreen Renier with background on her increasingly bold and apparently delusional charades at 77-years old.

 From 2005 to 2014 six out of six U.S. federal court judges ruled against Noreen Jean Renier --- the author of A Mind For Murder and The Practical Psychic.
 Noreen Renier has for decades been an actress promoting paranormal shams.
 And below we provide eye-witness testimony with 5-years of research to prove she boldly lies.

 Key researchers and writers for this Commentary by Sherlock site include John Lund, Anne Star, Paul and Kristy Hanson, Dave Merrell, and North American and European G&P Inquiry Institute members.
-This material was last updated February 23, 2014 with our web site viewing count now over 800,000.
+This material was last updated April 12, 2014 with our web site viewing count nearing a million.

-Orlando based Noreen Renier turned 77 years old in January 2014 and in mid March suffered shockenly low audience attendance hosting a Phoenix area ESP workshop and during speaking engagements in both Phoenix and Tucson.
+Orlando based Noreen Renier turned 77 years old on January 16, 2014 and in mid March suffered shockenly low audience attendance hosting a Phoenix area ESP workshop and during speaking engagements in both Phoenix and Tucson.
 But the loss of supporters hasn't been her only problem.
 According to her Facebook page she entered an Orlando hospital a year ago for lung cancer surgery.
 "A few days" after that she claims she received a pace maker for "my heart which seemed to be stopping on too many occasions."
 Just 26 days later she declared "I am cancer free" and "recovering nicely" and began presenting workshops across the United States.

 Yet in February 2014 she a Florida Today reporter that doctors had found something more in her lungs.